 Setting Yourself Up for Success: Preventative Self-Care for Practitioners

-We’ve put together a list of self-care tips to help you stay resilient as you face the next wave of challenges brought on by the pandemic.
-We also have a team of trained assessment consultants are standing by to guide and train you on the most effective assessments and intervention resources.
-We also have a robust online grading and assessment platform that make assessments and progress monitoring easier than ever before.
+We’ve compiled a list of self-care tips to help you stay resilient as you face the next wave of challenges brought on by the pandemic.
+Our team of trained assessment consultants is standing by to guide and train you on the most effective assessments and intervention resources.
+We also have a robust online grading and assessment platform that makes assessments and progress monitoring easier than ever before.

 Start with Self-Awareness

 It’s tempting to think that the risk of burnout or post-traumatic stress disorder is lower now that things are returning to normal, but that might not be the case.
-Stay attuned to your body and keep monitoring for signs such as muscle tension, a clenched jaw, increased heart rate or chest pressure.
-Other signs of burnout include irritability, a lack of empathy, and even an inability to connect with patients, students, research participants or others.
+Stay attuned to your body and monitor for signs such as muscle tension, a clenched jaw, increased heart rate, or chest pressure.
+Other signs of burnout include irritability, a lack of empathy, and even an inability to connect with patients, students, research participants, or others.
 If you’re experiencing these symptoms, it may be time to seek help from a licensed professional.

 Connect with Colleagues